AGRINFO AGRINFO logo

 What is changing?

-The European Union (EU) proposes to reduce the MRLs for chlormequat on certain products as summarised in Table 1.
+The EU has raised the MRL for chlormequat on oats from 15 to 30 mg/kg (Regulation 2026/140).
+The EU also proposes to reduce the MRLs for chlormequat on certain products as summarised in Table 1.

 Why?

-Chlormequat may be used on oilseeds or cereals used as feed, with potential carry-over of chlormequat residues in products of animal origin.
-Following an evaluation, the European Food Safety Authority (EFSA 2024) has concluded that this carry-over could be accommodated by lowering MRLs for most animal products except for sheep kidney, and for poultry muscle and fat.
+Chlormequat may be used on oilseeds or cereals used as animal feed, with potential carry-over of chlormequat residues in food products of animal origin.
+EFSA (2024) has concluded that this carry-over could be accommodated by lowering the MRLs for most animal products except for sheep kidney, and for poultry muscle and fat.

 Timeline

-The Regulation is expected to be published in July 2026.
-It is expected that new MRLs will apply from late 2026 or early 2027.
+The Regulation on fungi and animal products is expected to be published in July 2026, and new MRLs are expected to apply from late 2026 or early 2027.

 Background